Vegan wartime champ is a side-dish inspired by Marguerite Paton's recipe that was popular during British World War 2.

 - potato masher

-- 350 g white cabbage sliced
+- 350 grams white cabbage sliced

-- 10 g chopped parsley
+- 10 gram fresh parsley chopped

 - Cook your potatoes and swede in separate pots until soft.
 This can take anywhere between 12-15 minutes depending on how large your chunks are.
 I find that swede can take longer to become soft.